roytseng-tw/Detectron.pytorch/README.md

 **Still under construction!!**
 - bbox + mask training is working, but not sure about the accuracy.
+- For now, the gt roi mask is cropped using **rounded** bbox coord.
+Maybe it's better to do something like roi-align ?

+## Requirements
+Either python 2 or 3 should work.
+Tested under python 3.
+- python packages
+    - pytorch
+    - torchvision
+    - numpy
+    - scipy
+    - scikit-image
+    - opencv
+    - easydict
+    - tqdm
+    - pycocotools
+- An NVIDAI GPU and CUDA 8.0 or higher.
+Some operations only have gpu implementation.

 Below is the original readme from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)